WEREMSOFT/raylib-wiki-fork/Compile-for-GNU-Linux.md

 **Warning:** if you want to compile a different type of library (static, ...), you must type `make clean` before the compiling.

-Install the library to the standard directories, or remove it:
+Install the library to the standard directories, `usr/local/lib` and `/usr/local/include`, or remove it:

     sudo make install # Static version.
     sudo make install RAYLIB_LIBTYPE=SHARED # Dynamic shared version.